 - we already hold about you;

-- we receive when making a decision about your application or account, including information we receive from enquiries and searches made at credit reference and fraud prevention agencies, from our business partners, from publically available sources or anyone else who is allowed to give us information about you;
+- we receive when making a decision about your application or account, including personal information we receive from enquiries and searches made at credit reference agencies (CRAs) and fraud prevention agencies (FPAs), from our business partners, from publicly available sources;

 - we have about your account with us including details of transactions and payments;

-- we receive from insurers or other firms who provide services to you, including price comparison, aggregator or similar websites that you visited before clicking through to our website.
+- from insurers or other firms who provide services to you, including price comparison, aggregator or similar websites that you visited before clicking through to our website.

 Information we hold

-We are the data controller and we will hold and use the following information about you:
+NewDay hold and use the following personal information about you: